KaviHShah/Intro-to-Python/materials/15-escape-room.md

 Password: "1869"
 -->

-2. To find the clue in the secret_file_1.txt, load this sequence and pull the characters at the fibonacci numbers.
+2. To find the clue in the `secret_file_1.txt`, load this sequence and pull the characters at the fibonacci numbers.

-The password to open secret_file_2.tsv is all lowercase:
+The password to decrypt `secret_file_2.tsv.enc` is all lowercase:
 (third-word-in-clue) + (first word in the clue) + (6th letter in the 5th word) + (the last word backwards)

 <!--